rotundasoftware/steamer/README.md

 	}
 } );

-// The `boat.stuff()` method loads the data described by each container's manifest. ssData.stuff( function( err, payload ) {
+// The `boat.stuff()` method asynchronously loads the data described by each container's manifest. ssData.stuff( function( err, payload ) {
 	if( err ) throw err;